openfoodfacts/hunger-games/README.md

-# Hunger Games: Annotation games for Open Food Facts

-Hunger Games is a series of mini-apps that let users contribute data to Open Food Facts, in a rather fun way using React.
-It relies heavily on Robotoff APIs, as well as Open Food Facts APIs.
-You are very welcome to write the game you want.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://static.openfoodfacts.org/images/logos/off-logo-horizontal-dark.svg">
   <source media="(prefers-color-scheme: light)" srcset="https://static.openfoodfacts.org/images/logos/off-logo-horizontal-light.svg">
   <img height="100" src="https://static.openfoodfacts.org/images/logos/off-logo-horizontal-light.png">
 </picture>

+# Hunger Games: Annotation games for Open Food Facts

+Hunger Games is a series of mini-apps that let users contribute data to Open Food Facts, in a rather fun way using React.
+It relies heavily on Robotoff APIs, as well as Open Food Facts APIs.
+You are very welcome to write the game you want.

+## Why Hunger Games?

+- Because we are sympathetic to Katniss' fight against Panem.
+- Open Food Facts generates a lot of photos, and we need to turn them into reliable data about food and cosmetics, at very large scale.
+- We process all pictures using top OCR and Machine earning techniques and get a lot of predictions about the products.
+- We then need to let users leverage those predictions to easily complete products, in a fun way, on their desktop and/or mobile devices.

 ![GitHub language count](https://img.shields.io/github/languages/count/openfoodfacts/hunger-games)
 ![GitHub top language](https://img.shields.io/github/languages/top/openfoodfacts/hunger-games)